d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 apply(img, color_aug)
 ```

-### Overlying Multiple Image Augmentation Methods
+### Combining Multiple Image Augmentation Methods

+In practice, we will combine multiple image augmentation methods.
+For example,
-In practice, we will overlay multiple image augmentation methods.
-We can overlay the different image augmentation methods defined above and apply them to each image by using a `Compose` instance.
+we can combine the different image augmentation methods defined above and apply them to each image via a `Compose` instance.

 ```{.python .input}
 augs = gluon.data.vision.transforms.Compose([